Vincent Ford

-Vincent Ford (10 November 1940 – 28 December 2008), known as "Tata" or "Tartar", was a Jamaican songwriter best known for receiving writing credit for "No Woman, No Cry", the reggae song made famous by Bob Marley & The Wailers, as well as three other Bob Marley songs.
-However, controversy persisted as to whether the compositions had actually been written by Marley himself, and had been credited to Ford to allow Marley to avoid contractual obligations, resulting in a legal battle that ended with the Marley estate being granted control of the songs.
+Vincent Ford (10 November 1940 – 28 December 2008), known as "Tata" or "Tartar", was a Jamaican songwriter who received a writing credit for "No Woman, No Cry", performed by Bob Marley & the Wailers, as well as three other Bob Marley songs.
+However, a dispute arose as to whether the compositions had actually been written by Marley himself, and credited to Ford to allow Marley to avoid contractual obligations.

 Biography

 Vincent Ford was born on 10 November 1940.
 He used a wheelchair, having lost his legs due to diabetes.
 Despite his disability, he was still able to save another youth from drowning when he was a teenager.
 He ran a soup kitchen in Trenchtown.

-Ford died at age 68 on 28 December 2008 in Kingston, Jamaica.
+Ford died at age 68 on 28 December 2008 in Kingston.